Table of contents

 • Define how input and output redirection works in Linux.

-• Create TCP connection without specifically creating a server.
+• Create a TCP connection without specifically creating a server.

 • Explore creating a reverse shell in Linux over a TCP connection.